IBM-Cloud/docs/toolchains/toolchains_overview.md

 After the toolchain and all tool integrations are configured, the Tool Integrations page opens.

+1. On the DevOps Dashboard, on the **Toolchains** tab, click a toolchain to open its Tool Integrations page.
+Alternatively, on the app's Overview page, on the Continuous Delivery tile, click **View Toolchain**, and then click **Tool Integrations**.
 1. Review the page to see a visual representation of the toolchain for your app.
 1. To access a tool integration that is in your toolchain, click the tool tile.